 We’ve shared guidelines on what to do if involved in a bicycle accident.
-Here’s a deeper dive of your rights if you are involved in a biking accident that is not your fault.
+Here’s a deeper dive into your rights if you are involved in a biking accident that is not your fault.

 Cycling is a fun way to get exercise and is a perfect activity for the whole family.
 Many American cities have protected bike lines with this number on the rise fueling the Bicycle Accidents in Georgia choosing to live a more urban lifestyle in city centers.
 But as more people are starting to climb back up on their bikes, this can increase the number of bicycle accidents.